Who you love

 This work is for you if: your relationship to sex has become all-or-nothing: either avoiding it entirely because of the shame it activates, or using it compulsively as a way to manage that same shame — followed by the guilt that confirms the loop.
 You want out of the cycle, but you can't quite get there alone.

 As an AASECT Certified Sex Therapist, I work with these patterns from a sex-positive, non-pathologizing framework.
-The goal isn't more sex or less sex — it's breaking the relationship between sexual behavior and shame so that your sexuality can be something other than a battleground.
+The goal isn't more sex or less sex — it's interrupting the relationship between sexual behavior and shame so that your sexuality can exist outside the loop entirely.
 The pattern isn't a character flaw.
 It's a learned response to a very specific wound — and it can change.

 Rebuilding a Relationship to Meaning & Spirit